Creepyrishi/100-days-of-learing-ML/README.md

 Today I learned about the importance and implementation of vectorization.
 And also implemented a [NN (Neural Network) from scratch](https://github.com/Creepyrishi/NN-from-scratch).

 ------

+## day 4
+Today I statred learing pytorch.
+Here is the [Github link](https://github.com/Creepyrishi/learning-pytorch#01-basic-of-pytorch)

+---

+## day 5
+Today I did following things:
+- I learned about commmon problem in weight initialization in DL
+- Learned Xavier and He approach for initialization
+- Made a simple Iris Prediction using pytorch
+- I leard about autograd in pytoch
+- I made a ANN for XOR problem using nn.sequential